RANDOM BITS

 However, I opted to convert my MP4 file into webm to open access to all visitors.

-HEVC is a patented code which based on Wikipedia which only waives royalties on software-only implementations (and cannot be bundled with hardware).
+HEVC is a patented code which based on Wikipedia only waives royalties on software-only implementations (and cannot be bundled with hardware).

 developer console indicates decoder issue